lxs602/Chinese-Mandarin-Dictionaries/README.md

 <b>Note:</b><br>
 Assembled from the freely available BCC corpus dictionary, with 42,784 terms.<br>
 <br>
-The original file had some errors, and has been proofread in English, but some will remain.<br>
+The original file had some errors, and though it has been proof-read in English, some will remain.<br>
 <br>
-Contains some uncommon and nationalised terms, so would be a good accompaniment to other dictionaries.<br>
+Contains some uncommon words and national variants, so would be a good accompaniment to other dictionaries.<br>
 <br>
 <br><b>Original Files 資料來源</b>
 <br>http://bcc.blcu.edu.cn/downloads/resources/%E8%8B%B1%E6%B1%89%E8%AF%8D%E5%85%B8.zip